-The Department routinely receives notices of job opportunities and lists them here as a service to members of MIT’s Chemical Engineering department.
-The positions have not been screened and they are not they endorsed by the department.
+The Department circulates relevant job opportunities to members of MIT’s Chemical Engineering Department.
+These positions are not screened and they are not they endorsed by the Department.

-- MIT Global Education and Career Development (GECD) is available to all MIT students for career advice and support.
+- MIT Career Advising & Professional Development (CAPD) is available to all MIT students for career advice and support.

-- Job listings are available on CareerBridge for all MIT students.
+- Job listings are available on Handshake for all MIT students.
 You can save a search and get updates when new jobs come in matching your criteria.